Erykor/erykor.github.io/content/posts/Why-We-Feel-A-Problem-Is-Hard.md

 ---
-title: "Why We Feel a Problem Is Hard"
+title: "Why We Feel A Problem Is Hard"
 date: 2023-05-07T12:40:22+08:00
 draft: false
 ---